A Sick Child

 Flu Symptom Screening Tool for Parents and Caregivers (PDF)

-Is My Child Well Enough To Go To School (Infectious Disease Pamphlet PDF)
+Is My Child Healthy Enough for School?
+(Infectious Disease Pamphlet PDF)